grame-cncm/faustdoc/src/tutorials/jsfx.md

 The `@init` section then defines a few constants (bitmasks for MIDI processing, and useful constants for processing like number of voices `nvoices`).
 The actual DSP part starts right after these constants.
-Global tables are then allocated, here the table where sine waveform will be computed.
+Global tables are then allocated, here the table where sine waveform will be computed:

 ```
 ftbl0mydspSIG0 = MEMORY.alloc_memory(65536);
 ```